Mark Davisprofiles anti-Islam Dutch politician Geert Wilders, who'scome from the fringe to haveadeciding vote over who governs the Netherlands.

 GEERT WILDERS, US SPEECH: We will never give in.
 We will never give up.
 We will never surrender.
 Thank you very much.
 Thank you.

-GEORGE NEGUS: Mark Davis filming and reporting there in the
+GEORGE NEGUS: Mark Davis filming and reporting there in the Netherlands.
+And Mark has joined us in the studio.
+Mark, good to see you.

 MARK DAVIS, VIDEO JOURNALIST: Hi, George.